Man in custody after 2 stabbed on bus in Manhattan

 Police say the suspect was on an M100 bus going southbound at West 129th Street and Amsterdam Avenue around 3 p.m.

-The suspect stabbed two men: one victim was stabbed in the leg and the other was stabbed underneath his eye.
+Authorities say two men were fighting on the bus when one person was stabbed in the leg and the other was stabbed underneath his eye.

 Both victims were taken to an area hospital and were said to be critical but stable.